Be an Automated Teller Machine (ATM) Technician

 Step 1: Learn Basic Electronics

 There are several educational options that can give aspiring ATM technicians a solid foundation for their career.
-Many vocational schools offer basic electronics courses and via atypical schedules that allow the student to attend without disrupting their regular work schedule.
+Many vocational schools offer basic electronics courses that allow the student to attend without disrupting his or her regular work schedule.
 Furthermore, the military has an entire section devoted solely to electronics, and the skills learned in this billet are easily transferable to the civilian world.

 Another option is to get an associate's degree in electronic engineering or electronic communications.
 Most employers do not require an ATM technician to have a degree, but the majority of those employed in this field have some level of college education, such as a certificate or diploma.
 Coursework in computer technology is considered a plus.

 Most ATM technician employers look for 2-5 years of experience in electronics-related fields.
 Hands-on experience is often preferable.
 Jobs that offer the experience these employers find valuable include appliance repair and installation, copy machine repair, computer repair, and vending machine repair and installation.
 Experience and skills that might make an aspiring ATM technician's resume more appealing include: